D-Chase-H/mail_merge_scheduler/readme.rst

 Acknowledgments
 ===============

-- I'd like to thank my brother Adam for encouraging me to teach myself programming.
+- I'd like to thank my brother for encouraging me to teach myself programming.
 - The programming community in general for providing a plethora of tutorials and information so anyone can teach themselves programming.